 Using handrails when walking up and down stairsUsing grab bars in the bathroom and placing non-slip mats in the bathroom

 Reduce the risk of motor vehicle accidents by:

 Not drinking and driving or getting into a vehicle with someone who is under the influence of drugs or alcoholObeying speed limits and other driving lawsUsing seatbelts and placing children in proper child safety seatsWearing a helmet when participating in certain sports and when riding on a motorcycleAvoiding taking medications that make you sleepy, especially when driving

 You can also prevent brain injuries by getting help if you are in a violent environment.

 Barth J, Hillary F. Closed and penetrating head injuries.
 Saint Joseph’s University website.
 Available at:

 Concussion and mild traumatic brain injury.
 EBSCO DynaMed website.
 Available at:

 Cranial gunshot wounds.
-University of California, Los Angeles Health System website.
+UCLA Health website.
 Available at: